hasura/graphql-engine/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the **[contributing guide](https://github.com/hasura/graphql-engine/blob/master/CONTRIBUTING.md)** and my code conforms to the guidelines.
 - [ ] This change requires a change in the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] I have added required tests.